 Compression significantly affected cerebral hemodynamic activity.
 Figure 4 shows typical examples of hemodynamic responses during compression for 30 s at MTrPs and non-MTrPs, shown as effect sizes of Oxy-Hb concentration.
-The topographical maps of effect sizes indicated that hemodynamic activity decreased in the pPFC during compression at a non-MTrP (left panel in A), while hemodynamic activity increased in the pPFC during compression at an MTrP (left panel in B).
+The topographical maps of effect sizes indicated that hemodynamic activity increased in the pPFC during compression at a non-MTrP (left panel in A), while hemodynamic activity decreased in the pPFC during compression at an MTrP (left panel in B).
 Temporal patterns of Oxy-Hb signals showed similar changes; oxy-Hb signals gradually increased in the pPFC during compression at non-MTrPs (right panel in A), while Oxy-Hb concentration gradually decreased in the pPFC during MTrP compression (right panel in B).

 Figure 4.
 Examples of hemodynamic responses during compression in the non-MTrP (A) and MTrP (B) groups.
 Topographical maps in the left indicate effect sizes of hemodynamic responses (change in Oxy-Hb concentration) during compression.
 Yellow dots indicate NIRS channels.
 The right graphs indicate temporal changes in hemodynamic activity during compression.